catamphetamine/anychan/docs/kohlchan.net/API.md

 ### Roles

-`kohlchan.net` doesn't have a "Name" field when posting a message.
-So `name` property plays the role of `capcode`.
+`kohlchan.net` doesn't have a "Name" field when posting messages.
+So `name` property plays the role of a `capcode`.

 Possible `name`s: